GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

-# Social Login using Passport
+# Inbound OAuth & OpenID Connect

 ## Overview

-Passport is a MIT licensed Node.js web application that allows developers and administrators to delegate user authentication to one or more external identity providers, such as popular social sites.
-Passport normalizes the process of supporting external authentication and also provides a standard mapping for user claims to enable dynamic registration in your Gluu Server IDP.
+The Gluu Server bundles the Passport.js authentication middleware to enable social login and inbound SAML, OAuth, and OpenID Connect ("inbound identity").
+Passport normalizes the process of supporting external authentication and also provides a standard mapping for user claims and registration in your Gluu Server IDP.

-Passport is an Express-based application that leverages [Passport.js](http://www.passportjs.org/docs) for social login.
-Passport.js is a flexible and modular authentication middleware for Node.js with support for hundreds of "strategies".
-Popular strategies are Facebook, Twitter, Github, etc.
+Passport is a Node.js app and includes out-of-the-box support for hundreds of "authentication strategies", including popular consumer social apps like Facebook, Twitter, Github, etc.

 !!!
 Note:
-    In Gluu Server, passport is included as an optional component for [installation](https://gluu.org/docs/ce/installation-guide/).
+    Passport is available as an optional component during [Gluu Server installation](https://gluu.org/docs/ce/installation-guide/).
+To support the use cases described below, make sure to deploy Passport during installation.

 ## Sample authentication flow